Thank you for your interest in becoming a Citizen Forester!

 This is a collaborative project of federal, state, and city partners, including: the State and Private Forestry branch of the U.S. Forest Service, Department of Agriculture, Region 5; the Kaulunani Urban and Community Forestry Program of the DLNR Division of Forestry and Wildlife; and the Urban Forestry Division of the City and County of Honolulu.

-We’re grateful for invaluable in-kind support from several community partners including: The Outdoor Circle, the University of Hawai‘i Master Gardener Program, the UHM Campus Inventory and Landscape Mapping Project, private landscape architect firms, and independent environmental educators.
+We’re grateful for invaluable in-kind support from several community partners including: The Outdoor Circle, the Aloha Arborist Association, Smart Trees Pacific, the UHM Campus Inventory and Landscape Mapping Project, private landscape architect firms, and independent environmental educators.

 We all look forward to spending time with you in Oahu’s urban forest!